A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Calculations for classifying spaces of -groupoids

-\part{Calculations for classifying spaces of $\omega$-groupoids}
+\chapter{Calculations for classifying spaces of $\omega$-groupoids}

 We now have a TQFT and a once-extended TQFT that depend on the choice of a homotopy finite space, $\Bc$.
-In this Part, in Section \ref{Sec:crossed_complexes}, we will show that we have the means for efficiently calculating the values of such TQFTs and once-extended TQFTs, if we restrict to homotopy finite spaces $\Bc$ that are classifying spaces of homotopy finite crossed complexes (the latter being equivalent to strict $\omega$-groupoids, \cite[\S 13.6]{brown_higgins_sivera}, that are themselves homotopy finite).
-In Section \ref{sec:TQFTS_xcomp}, we will further use these ideas to calculate the values for specific examples.
+In this chapter we will show that, if we restrict to those homotopy finite spaces $\Bc$ that are classifying spaces of homotopy finite crossed complexes, then we have the means for efficiently calculating the values of such TQFTs and once-extended TQFTs.
+(We recall that homotopy finite crossed complexes are equivalent to strict $\omega$-groupoids, \cite[\S 13.6]{brown_higgins_sivera}, that are themselves homotopy finite).
+Explicit formulae will appear in Section \ref{sec:TQFTS_xcomp}.